-Read More: Free Things to Do in Rome
+Read Next: Free Things to Do in Rome

-Inside Schlossberg don’t miss Kriegssteig a tunnel which connects the historic old town with the Clock Tower.
+Inside Schlossberg don’t miss Kriegssteig, a tunnel which connects the historic old town with the Clock Tower.
 This tunnel has 260 steps and was built during WWI.
 In WWII it sheltered 40,000 people during the bombings.
-Every year there’s a foot race up the stairway and so far the best time to the top is 1 minute and 46 seconds.
+Every year there’s a foot race up the stairway and so far the best time to the top has been 1 minute and 46 seconds.

 If you’re into modern architecture, I highly recommend visiting Murinsel.
 Murinsel is an artificial floating steel “island boat” that sits in the middle of the Mur River.